Citizenry/platform/docs/development-and-code/installation-helper.md

 ### For general users

-If you have installed a release of the Ushahidi Platform that contains the installation helper, you should be able to access the helper from your browser.
+If you have installed a release of the StreetSignal Platform that contains the installation helper, you should be able to access the helper from your browser.

 To access the verifier: